aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

 The `public` authorization specifies that everyone will be allowed to access the API, behind the scenes the API will be protected with an API Key.
 To be able to use `public` the API must have API Key configured.
-For local execution, this key resides in the file `aws-exports.js` under the key `aws_appsync_apiKey`.
+For local execution, this key resides in the file `aws-exports.js` for the JavaScript library and `amplifyconfiguration.json` for Android and iOS under the key `aws_appsync_apiKey`.

 ```graphql
 # public authorization with provider override